antononcube/RakuForPrediction-book/Articles/Fast-and-simple-DSL-classifier-work.md

 ### Derivation of DSL-classifier

-1. For each of the DSLs generate a few hundred random commands using their grammars.
+1. For each of the DSLs generate at least a few hundred random commands using their grammars.
    - Label each command with the DSL it was generated with.
    - Export to a JSON file and / or CSV file.
 2. Ingest the DSL commands data into a hash (dictionary or association.)